Chart Color Schemes

 Rangeway features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 61.1% of all households, including 17.1% couples with children, 19.9% couples without children, and 21.8% single parent families.
-Non-family households account for the remaining 38.9%, with lone person households at 35.0% and group households comprising 2.8%.
-The median household size is 2.4 people, which aligns with the Rest of WA average.
+Family households account for 61.1% of all households, including 17.1% couples with children, 19.9% couples without children, and 21.8% single parent families.
+Non-family households make up the remaining 38.9%, with lone person households at 35.0% and group households comprising 2.8% of the total.
+The median household size is 2.4 people, which matches the average for the Rest of WA.

 Frequently Asked Questions - Households